4,000 Shares in United States Lime & Minerals, Inc. (NASDAQ:USLM) Acquired by AM Investment Strategies LLC

 Insider Buying and Selling at United States Lime & Minerals

 In other United States Lime & Minerals news, CEO Timothy W. Byrne sold 4,747 shares of United States Lime & Minerals stock in a transaction on Wednesday, August 23rd.
 The shares were sold at an average price of $214.90, for a total transaction of $1,020,130.30.
 Following the completion of the sale, the chief executive officer now owns 26,509 shares of the company’s stock, valued at approximately $5,696,784.10.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-In other United States Lime & Minerals news, Director Sandra C. Duhe sold 517 shares of United States Lime & Minerals stock in a transaction on Wednesday, September 13th.
+In other news, Director Sandra C. Duhe sold 517 shares of the firm’s stock in a transaction on Wednesday, September 13th.
 The shares were sold at an average price of $206.92, for a total transaction of $106,977.64.
-Following the completion of the sale, the director now owns 884 shares of the company’s stock, valued at approximately $182,917.28.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Following the transaction, the director now owns 884 shares in the company, valued at approximately $182,917.28.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, CEO Timothy W. Byrne sold 4,747 shares of the firm’s stock in a transaction on Wednesday, August 23rd.
 The shares were sold at an average price of $214.90, for a total transaction of $1,020,130.30.
 Following the transaction, the chief executive officer now owns 26,509 shares in the company, valued at approximately $5,696,784.10.
 The disclosure for this sale can be found here.
 Company insiders own 2.16% of the company’s stock.

 About United States Lime & Minerals